 Of course we had to throw in a Game of Thrones reference here.
 Glad we got that out of our system.

 But in all seriousness, we can't stress enough how important it is to to keep in mind that liquid water-based glues are very sensitive to the cold weather.
 Since water freezes at 32 degrees Fahrenheit, your liquid glues are also at risk of freezing if they're exposed to these temperatures.

 We takes a number of steps in order to prevent your liquid glue from freezing during transit.

 At LD Davis, liquid glue products are only shipped in the beginning of the work week during cold months.
 Why?
 Well this will ensure that your liquid glues arrives to you in a timely manner without sitting over night, or over the weekend, in a freezing warehouse.

 How can you tell if your liquid adhesive has frozen?

-For any questions or comments on adhesives in the wintertime be sure to call 1-800-883-6199.
 If you believe your liquid glue has frozen, call our lab at 1-800-553-3284 right away.
 It’s our job to ensure your liquid adhesive arrives to you on time and in excellent condition!